OrchardCMS/OrchardCore/src/docs/reference/modules/Notifications/README.md

 You can send notification to a user via code by injecting `INotificationManager` then calling the `SendAsync(...)` method.
 Alternatively, you can use workflows to notify a user about an event that took place.

 ## Workflow Activities
-When `OrchardCore.Workflows` feature is enabled, you'll see new activites that would allow you to notify users using workflows.
+When `OrchardCore.Workflows` feature is enabled, you'll see new activities that would allow you to notify users using workflows.
 Here are some of the available workflow activities
  - Notify Content's Owner Task
  - Notify User Task